krishnakumarselvam/SDCND1-traffic-sign-detection/writeup_template.md

 <img src="img/training.png" width="480" />

 My final model results were:
-* training set accuracy of 99.86 %
+* training set accuracy of 99.7 %
-* validation set accuracy of 97.35 %
+* validation set accuracy of 96.1 %
-* test set accuracy of 94.1 %
+* test set accuracy of 95.0 %

-I spent a lot of time playing around with the lenet architecture.
+I spent a lot of time playing around with the LeNet architecture.
 However, I kept overfitting the training set as my validation accuracy was always 10 % pts less than the training accuracy.
 No amount of adding drop out layers fixed that issue.
 So I started cutting down on the depth of the convolutional layers.
 I also drastically reduced the size of the final fully connected layers to bring down the number of parameters by several orders of magnitude.

 ###Test a Model on New Images